This tour really packs a punch taking you to the wildest heights and most serene valleys.

-This tour concentrates mainly on the delights of the Southern Lakes.
-Whilst not far distance-wise it packs a lot in to the day.
-The tour will start at the nearest point to your pick up location but all Lakes tour itineraries are shown as starting at Windermere to simplify it.
+The tour will start at the nearest point to your pick up location but all Lakes tour itineraries are shown as starting at Windermere to simplify things.